google-wallet/pass-converter/README.md

 |                | `transit.destinationName` | Destination name          | [`TransitObject.ticketLeg.destinationName`](https://developers.google.com/wallet/tickets/transit-passes/qr-code/rest/v1/transitobject#TicketLeg)             |
 |                | `transit.destinationDate` | Arriving date             | [`TransitObject.ticketLeg.arrivalDateTime`](https://developers.google.com/wallet/tickets/transit-passes/qr-code/rest/v1/transitobject#ticketleg)             |
 |                | `transit.destinationTime` | Arriving time             | [`TransitObject.ticketLeg.arrivalDateTime`](https://developers.google.com/wallet/tickets/transit-passes/qr-code/rest/v1/transitobject#ticketleg)             |

+## Updatable Passes

+Updating passes is supported via `PATCH` requests to the `/convert/` URL.
+These requests should contain a single pass file containing the content to use when updating an existing pass.
+The pass file should contain a valid identifier (eg `id` for a Google Pass, or `serialNumber` for a PKPass) that references the pass to update.

+Following is the behavior for each of the formats:

+### Apple `PKPass`

+When a `PKPass` file is sent in the `PATCH` request, it is converted to a Google Wallet pass and updated via the Google Wallet API.

+### Google Wallet pass

+When a Google Wallet pass (.json) file is sent in the `PATCH` request, it is first updated via the Google Wallet API.
+Then, if the corresponding PKPass file that was created when the Google Wallet pass was created has been registered on an iOS device, a push token is sent to the iOS device signalling an update is available.
+The pass converter implements the web service endpoints required for managing updates to PKPass files.
+Consult the [Apple documentation](https://developer.apple.com/documentation/walletpasses/adding_a_web_service_to_update_passes) for further information.

 ## Troubleshooting